ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![SOAP Proxy Assembly](./images/designer-soap-proxy-assembly.png)

 We are going to test it.
 Go to the Assembly panel.
-Click on the Test icon, and Activate API button.
+Click on the Test icon and the Activate API button.
 Then choose an operation to test for example, post /getAllBranches, click on the generate link for the body parameter and click Invoke button.
 You should get a response from the SOAP backend service.

 ![SOAP API Proxy test](./images/designer-soap-proxy-test-allB.png)

 >**Note:** We did not use a Properties and did not change the endpoint for the Proxy policy in the assembly panel, because the WSDL does have the correct endpoint on the Secure Gateway in Bluemix.
-In reality, you would probably want to create a properties that will point to the right endpoint depending on the environment.
+In reality, you would probably want to create a property that will point to the right endpoint depending on the environment.
-We did not publish the service in the intregation catalog on the remote Manager, since this is exactlyt the same procedure as for a REST Service.
+We did not publish the service in the integration catalog on the remote Manager, since this is exactly the same procedure as for a REST Service.

 # Step 8 - Create a SOAP to REST API
 >With the 2018 version, this step has been greatly simplified.
-Similarly to the previous step we use the designer but instead of using SOAP proxy, we use a REST proxy.
+Similarly to the previous step, we use the designer but instead of using SOAP proxy, we use a REST proxy.
 We will see that API Connect generates a lot of configurations automatically.
 Notice that SOAP to REST in this context means that we have a SOAP back end and we expose it in REST JSON, hence SOAP to REST.
-We could have had a another view and call it REST to SOAP :-).
-We are not documenting all the steps to add the API because it is very similar to the previous step, the only diference being the selection af REST proxy at the very begining.
+We could have had another view and call it REST to SOAP :-).
+We are not documenting all the steps to add the API because it is very similar to the previous step, the only difference being the selection af REST proxy at the very beginning.

 1. Click on Add, and select New API